hiddewie/template/README.md

 - `containsValue(value)`: whether the array contains the value.
 - `keys`: the keys of the dictionary.
 - `values`: the values of the dictionary.
+- `invert`: the values become the keys and the keys become the values.
+Values can only be strings.
+Duplicate values are not preserved.

 ## Development